If you want to jumpstart your career, an apprenticeship or traineeship is one of the best ways to move forward.

-Qualifications may vary from a Certificate II to an Advanced Diploma in a variety of traditional trades and other disciplines that are becoming increasingly popular.
+Qualifications may vary from Certificates to Advanced Diplomas in various traditional trades and other disciplines that are becoming increasingly popular.

 2. What Do Traineeships And Apprenticeships Offer?

-Most occupations, including foreign trades and a wide range of developing industrial areas, provide apprenticeships and traineeships at various qualification levels.
+Most fields, including foreign trades and developing industrial areas, provide apprenticeships and traineeships at various qualification levels.

-Indeed, they are offered by over 500 different occupations, ranging from horticulture and agriculture to public service, construction, tourism, and hairdressing (visit the apprenticeships Australia website to get more information).
+Over 500 different professions offer them, ranging from horticulture and agriculture to public service, construction, tourism, and hairdressing.
+Visit the apprenticeships Australia website for more information.

-Although apprenticeships and traineeships are pretty similar in terms of how a student learns on the job, they slightly differ in terms of employment contracts and conditions.
+Although apprenticeships and traineeships are similar in how a student learns on the job, they differ slightly in terms of employment contracts and conditions.

 Additionally, their completion time may also differ.
-Apprenticeships can take anywhere from 3 and a half to 4 years to complete, whilst traineeships can last anywhere from a few months to a year.
+Apprenticeships can take between 3 and a half to 4 years to complete, whilst traineeships can last anywhere from a few months to a year.

-Another difference is that if an employer sells their firm, all apprentices hired by them must complete their apprenticeship with the new employer who is taking over the business from the previous owner.
-However, this is not the case with traineeship programmes, where participants would most certainly lose their jobs and programmes if this situation occurs.
+Another difference is that if an employer sells their firm, all apprentices hired must complete their apprenticeship with the new employer taking over the business from the previous owner.
+However, this is different from traineeship programmes.
+Participants will most certainly lose their jobs and programmes if this situation occurs.

-Furthermore, the industries we typically see them in is another noticeable difference that tells them apart.
-Apprenticeships in Australia are increasingly focused on achieving job objectives and satisfying industries essential for the economy.
-This is the main reason why the government funds many pre-apprenticeship and apprenticeship courses.
+Furthermore, the industries we typically see them in are another noticeable difference that differentiates them.
+Apprenticeships in Australia increasingly focus on achieving job objectives and satisfying sectors essential for the economy.
+This is why the government funds many apprenticeship courses.